LimJiaJing/cz4010-project-python/README.md

 ### v1.0: Basic DH Algorithm
 [(go to top)]

-In version 1.0 and its sub-versions, we assume that the parties are honest but curious.
-The parties being honest means they will not deviate from the protocol.
-However, the parties being curious means that they will try to find out as much as possible about the other party's set thorough other means, such as performing dictionary attacks.
+In version 1.0 and its sub-versions, we assume that the parties are semi-honest.
+This means they will not deviate from the protocol.
+However, the parties will try to find out as much as possible about the other party's set thorough other means, such as performing dictionary attacks.

 We have based this algorithm off of Clark's algorithm [[1]](#references).
 We use 1024-bit safe prime for ![p] and 1024-bit private keys for both parties.